Advocacy Toolkit

 • Thank the staff aide for their time.

 Your personal thoughts and experiences can make a profound impact on your public officials.
-A concise, well thought-out letter that showcases who you are and why you care about issue is one of the best tools for bringing about change.
+A concise, well thought-out letter that showcases who you are and why you care about the issue at hand is one of the best tools for bringing about change.
 Here’s how to write an effective letter to your public official.

 • Include your return address on the letter, as non-constituent mail may be thrown out.